maddoxeriksen-12/Zoning-Database-Search-App/Zoning-Search-App-PublicV2/README.md

 2. Click the green "Code" button
 3. Select "Download ZIP"
 4. Extract the ZIP file
-5. Navigate to `Zoning-Search-App-PublicV2/` folder
+5. Navigate to the extracted folder

 ## 🚀 Quick Start